Baby girl among 4 found dead by Texas authorities in Rio Grande river on U.S.-Mexico border in just 48 hours

 Crossing the river, which spans nearly 2,000 miles and divides Texas and Mexico, is a common but perilous route for migrants attempting to make it unlawfully north of the border.
 Last September, nine migrants trying to enter the U.S. were found dead in the Rio Grande.

-Also on Monday, Texas Department of Public Safety troopers found two children from Guatemala, ages 8 and 11, left abandoned at the edge of the Rio Grande River in Eagle Pass, Olivarez said.
-The children told troopers a woman left them at the edge of the river on the Mexican side and told them to cross it.
+Also on Monday, Texas Department of Public Safety troopers found two young children from Guatemala left abandoned at the edge of the Rio Grande in Eagle Pass, Olivarez said.
+The children, ages 8 and 11, told troopers a woman left them at the edge of the river on the Mexican side and told them to cross it.

 "Children who are smuggled/trafficked across the Texas-Mexico border continue to be exploited & left abandoned in dangerous situations," Olivarez tweeted, adding that more than 900 children had been recovered by the Department of Public Safety in smuggling and trafficking-related events.